-The one-woman show is based on the true story of Lena Baker, an African American maid who was wrongfully convicted of the murder of her white employer, Ernest Knight.
+The one-woman show is based on the true story of Lena Baker, a Black maid who was wrongfully convicted of the murder of her white employer, Ernest Knight.
 She was executed by the state of Georgia in 1945 in what was the first — and last — time the state government electrocuted a woman.

 This show has already seen success in theaters around the country; from Boston, MA to Concord, NH, New York City, Torrington, CT, and up to Gettysburg, PA, with wonderful recognition: